-Program Code: BIOL.AS/24.0101 Credits Required: 63 Division: Math, Science and Business Technology Contact: MSBT@kckcc.edu
+Program Code: BIOL.AS/24.0101

 The Biology Department provides coursework that allows students substantial flexibility in biologically based career options while instilling an appreciation for the complexity and diversity of life.
 Our biology laboratory courses prepare students with the hands on skills necessary to pursue professional positions in the medical field, industry, and research.
 In biology lecture courses, students learn the mechanisms, theory, history, and philosophy of each biological science.
 The most fundamental goals of teaching and learning in biology are to develop an appreciation for the study of life, to enhance scientific literacy, and to foster a desire for continued acquisition of knowledge.